All Abilities Membership

 All Abilities Netball Carnivals and Programs

-There are two All Abilities Carnivals, hosted by Ku-ring-gai Netball Association and Manly Warringah Netball Association, which are run throughout the year.
+There are two All Abilities Carnivals that are run throughout the year, hosted by Ku-ring-gai Netball Association and Manly Warringah Netball Association.
 There is also an All-Inclusive Netball Carnival run by Newcastle Netball Association which has an All Abilities Division.

-Due to COVID-19, Netball Australia has made the difficult decision to cancel the 2020 Marie Little OAM Shield.
+Due to the COVID-19 pandemic, Netball Australia made the difficult decision to cancel the 2020 Marie Little Shield.
 Netball NSW will be focused on coming back even stronger for the tournament in 2021.

 Activate Inclusion Sport Days (AISD) are hosted by Sport NSW and aim to increase the awareness around opportunities for people with a disability and promote inclusion within the sports community.
 The AISD program provides adaptive sport and recreation programs to build core skills and confidence for sustainable physical activity.